Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 When to seek urgent help

-If you have chest pain, severe breathlessness, fainting, or symptoms of stroke, seek urgent medical help.
-Erectile dysfunction can sometimes sit alongside cardiovascular risk.
+If you have chest pain, severe breathlessness, fainting, or stroke symptoms, seek urgent medical help.
+Erectile dysfunction can sit alongside cardiovascular risk.

 What ED is (and what it isn't)

-Erectile dysfunction means a persistent difficulty getting or keeping an erection firm enough for sex that's satisfactory for you (and, if relevant, your partner).
+Erectile dysfunction means a persistent difficulty getting or keeping an erection firm enough for satisfactory sex.
 It doesn't mean "zero erections ever".
-It doesn't automatically mean "low testosterone".
-And it doesn't automatically mean "it's all in your head".
+It doesn't mean "low testosterone".
+And it doesn't mean "it's all in your head".

 Occasional difficulty can happen to anyone—fatigue, stress, alcohol, distraction, conflict.
-Erectile dysfunction is the pattern that keeps repeating.
+Erectile dysfunction is the pattern that repeats.

 A quick normaliser (that still takes you seriously)